tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 Open your terminal (on windows, macos or linux)

-Indicate the directory where you placed the above files (or drag and drop the directory to the terminal window, which will fill the path automatically)
+Indicate the directory where you placed the above files (or drag and drop the directory to the terminal window, which will fill the path automatically).

+Here an example path indicated in windows command prompt.

 ```
 cd C:/Users/tomsauv/my_analyses